“Fasten your seat belts, it’s going to be a bumpy night.”

 It was nominated for a record 14 Academy Awards and went home with six, including Best Picture, Best Director and Best Screenplay (Mankeiwicz), and Best Supporting Actor (George Sanders).

-All About Eve is one of the essentials, Hollywood delivering sophistication and wit to adult audiences, and that kind of elegance is timeless.
+All About Eve is one of the essentials, a Hollywood classic that delivers sophistication and wit to adult audiences.
+That kind of elegance is timeless.

 All About Eve [Blu-ray]